What is gorder?

 The order parameter in atomistic simulations can be calculated as:

 where is the angle between the C-H bond vector and the bilayer normal, and the angular brackets represent molecular and temporal ensemble averages.
 The order parameter for atomistic systems is usually reported as the negative of this calculated value, (often denoted as or ).
-Higher positive values of indicate more ordered membrane structures. of 0 corresponds to a disordered membrane.
+Higher positive values of indicate more ordered membrane structures.

 Installation